Donate

 Bird conservation and protection

-However, we can't afford to take them for granted, because birds make a huge contribution to the functioning of the world's ecosystems, which directly impacts human health, the economy, food production, environmental wellbeing and supports the lives of millions of other species on the planet.
+Birds can be found in almost all habitats around the globe.
+But we can't afford to take them for granted, because birds make a huge contribution to the functioning of the world's ecosystems, which directly impacts human health, the economy, food production, environmental wellbeing and supports the lives of millions of other species on the planet.

 We work on a number of hugely important bird projects, often bringing back bird populations from the brink of extinction, halting population declines and using the latest technology and techniques to monitor birds in far flung countries.